c4pt000/license-for-car-repair-camera/README.md

 with serial linked to the license to own the optical viewfinder,

-with a watermark in the lower hand corner of the serial number as part of the optical viewfinder
+with a watermark in a tile array with the serial number as part of the optical viewfinder